weaversa/cryptol-course/labs/saw/Bittwiddling/Bittwiddling.md

   * an editor for completing the exercises in this file,
   * intermediate knowledge of using the Cryptol interpreter to load modules and evaluate functions,
-  * intermediate knowledge about Cryptol's types,
+  * intermediate knowledge of Cryptol's types,
   * intermediate knowledge of how to manipulate sequences using `#`, `take`, `split`, `join`, `head`, `tail`, and `reverse`.
   * intermediate knowledge of how to write functions and properties,
   * intermediate knowledge of sequence comprehensions,
-  * basic knowledge about using functions with curried parameters,
+  * experience using functions with curried parameters,
   * experience with logical, comparison, arithmetic, indexing, slicing, and conditional operators
   * a basic knowledge of C programming